 The examiner will ask four questions on the following aspects.
 The questions include knowledge of the previous grades.
 The following are add-ons.

-- The notes, rests, signs, terms, and titles of the songs - Key or tonality - Knowledge of other works by the composer - · Knowledge about the orchestration, arrangement and special feature of the songs
+- The notes, rests, signs, terms, and titles of pieces or songs

+- Key or tonality

+- Knowledge of other works by the composer

+- · Knowledge about the orchestration, arrangement and special feature of the songs

+- Taal bol